 What are the coordinates of the green point and the gradient of the green radius?

-Suggest values for sin, cos, and tan of \(120°\).
+Use this diagram to suggest values for sin, cos, and tan of \(120°\).

 For the pink angle, cos is the \(x\) coordinate, sin is the \(y\) coordinate, and tan is the gradient.
 So the sensible option is to use the same definitions for the green angle to get: